RicardoMarquina1989/GrayNickelButterfly/README.md

 * Seamless Integration: Orca Whirlpools Py seamlessly integrates with Orca CLAMM, allowing users to effortlessly manage positions within their market making strategies.
 * Simplified Position Management: With Orca Whirlpools Py, users can easily create, monitor, and adjust positions, enabling efficient trading within the Orca CLAMM ecosystem.
 * Increase/Decrease Liquidity: Orca Whirlpools Py empowers users to dynamically adjust liquidity levels within their positions, enabling precise control over trading strategies and market exposure.
-* List Whirlpools: Orca Whirlpools Py provides functionality to list all whirlpools associated with a user's account, allowing for easy monitoring and management of multiple positions simultaneously.
+* Listing Whirlpools: Orca Whirlpools Py provides functionality to list all whirlpools associated with a user's account, allowing for easy monitoring and management of multiple positions simultaneously.
 * Terminal Tools: Orca Whirlpools Py includes a suite of terminal tools, providing a user-friendly command-line interface for interacting with Orca CLAMM and managing positions.
 * Extensive Documentation: Comprehensive documentation and examples are provided to guide users in effectively utilizing Orca Whirlpools Py for their position management needs.
 * Flexible Customization: Orca Whirlpools Py offers flexibility for customization, allowing users to tailor their position management strategies to suit their specific requirements and preferences.